- Rate Movie[Total: 9 Average: 4.4]

 The Insider was developed from a May 1996 Vanity Fair article called The Man Who Knew Too Much, which director and co-writer Michael Mann optioned after its publication.
 Mann had landed a 5 year first-look deal with Disney in 1996 and The Insider was the first (and only) picture to materialize.
-The mouse house financed The Insider for $68 million and to help mitigate some risk on the expensive project, they sold off a few overseas markets to Spyglass Entertainment for $20 million.
+The budget for The Insider was $68 million, which the mouse house financed and to help mitigate some risk on the expensive project, they sold off a few overseas markets to Spyglass Entertainment for $20 million.

 Disney positioned The Insider as an end of the year prestige film with major awards potential and dated it for November 5, 1999.
 Buzz was strong and as the release date approached, a smear campaign was launched against The Insider, in hopes to squash any legitimacy about the film’s subject matter.
 There were talks of a libel lawsuit from the Brown & Williamson Tobacco Corporation and 60 Minutes creator and producer Don Hewitt went on a warpath against the picture.

 The film chronicled possibly the lowest point in 60 Minutes’ history, where CBS executives overruled the journalists breaking the whistleblower story and The Insider opened old wounds for the program and was humiliating.
 The Insider did take major liberties with the narrative, by compressing timelines and embellishing events for dramatic effect and the media ran stories pushed by the 60 Minutes PR team to discredit the movie.
 The media also ran smear stories from the Brown & Williamson Tobacco Corporation about Jeffrey Wigand, again, in hopes to mute awards talk and kill it’s commercial appeal.
 Critics and most of the film industry were not swayed by the backlash and The Insider landed fantastic reviews.